 Likewise, restored pages return to that space’s page tree.
 From there, you can move them to another space.

 Archive a page

-Navigate to the page you want to archive
+Navigate to the top of the page you want to archive

 Archive a page with all of its nested pages (Premium only)